CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 As above, but add to the beginning, not the end, so you finish with your strongest material.

-As above, but repeat the same 1-minute material multiple times without pausing.
+As above, but repeat the same 1-minute material multiple times without pausing for a total of five minutes.

 ### Other Advice, Sometimes Contractory